 In any given year the City regularly faces 60-100 properties that would meet the three-year property tax outstanding test.
 This represents approximately 0.7% of properties.
-This figure stays fairly constant as many of the properties are repetitive in their delinquency.
-At the end of 2021 the City sits at the lower end of that range.
+This figure stays fairly constant from year to year as many of the

-- These properties continue to be taxed and to incur penalty and interest. - The process for these properties, as outlined above, will take at least one year prior to a tax sale occurring.
-Historically during this time, the number of properties that have actually been required to move forward to tax sale has been reduced to two (2016), one (2017), two (2018), zero (2019), four (2020), zero (2021).
+- owners are repetitive in their delinquency.
+At the end of 2022, the City sits at the lower end of that range. - These properties continue to be taxed and to incur penalty and interest. - The process for these properties, as outlined above, will take at least one year prior to a tax sale occurring.
+Historically during this time, the number of properties that have actually been required to move forward to tax sale has been reduced to two (2016), one (2017), two (2018), zero (2019), four (2020), zero (2021), and zero (2022).

-Staff recommends the City move forward with the identified properties above as follows:
+Staff recommends the City move forward with the 30 new properties and continue with the 5 properties identified above as follows:

 - The City's Supervisor, Revenue and Tax Clerk will begin with a letter and collection call(s) to collect at a minimum the third-year arrears, plus all outstanding penalty and interest. - Accounts that have not seen improvement as identified in the bullet above will be sent to the City's contractor, Realtax, to begin the process of tax registration. - Realtax will begin the tax registration process and the City will assess a fee per property.
 Once this fee is added and this process begins a property owner is required to pay all outstanding amounts to avert the tax sale, partial payments can not be accepted. - Over the course of 12-14 months after initial registration, the owner has the ability to redeem the property by paying the amount due in full. - Once full registration time has passed and, if the balance has not been received, the City will prepare to take the property to tax sale.
-The Property Owner can redeem if all amounts owing including Realtax fees, are paid to the City. - If the owner does not avert the tax sale by paying all outstanding amounts, Realtax will conduct the tax sale by listing the property for a minimum bid of all amounts owing to the City.
+The Property Owner can redeem if all amounts owing, including Realtax fees, are paid to the City. - If the owner does not avert the tax sale by paying all outstanding amounts, Realtax will conduct the tax sale by listing the property for a minimum bid of all amounts owing to the City.

-Internal Consultations:
+Internal Consultations: N/A.

-N/A